 The freelance voice acting industry is fast-growing.
 With companies and individuals going for a more holistic approach, humanizing brands is now priority number one.
 The game is no longer about having a “brand voice”, but about voicing brands.
 Luckily, affordable, quality voice-overs are no longer the province of mega-corporations.
 Voice-overs are now at everyone’s fingertips!

 Not only that, but more people are finding that freelance voice acting is a fun, lucrative job.
 Hitherto unexplored talents can get a chance to shine with a very modest investment.
 A small home studio with some soundproofing and a few voice lessons, and it’s off to the races!

-Business Insider ran an article showing it to be one of the 20 highest-paying jobs you can do from home.
+Business Insider ran an article showing it to be one of the 20 highest-paying work-from-home jobs.

 A 2018 Gallup poll revealed that about 36% of Americans are freelancers partaking in the gig economy.
 On the other hand, the voice acting industry is a $4.4 billion/year behemoth.
 Combine these two notions and you’ll get a clear idea of why freelance voice acting is moving ahead full-steam.